hendrikkiedrowski/logstash-operator-go/README.md

 ## TODOs

-- Separate logstash CRD from controller
+- [X] Separate logstash CRD from controller
+- [ ] Write tests for logstash CRD reconciler
-- Try out manually mounting a config into a running logstash (or somehow trigger a reload)
+- [ ] Try out manually mounting a config into a running logstash (or somehow trigger a reload)
-- Create a single pipeline CRD that includes source, filter, and sink
+- [ ] Create a single pipeline CRD that includes source, filter, and sink